JPaonaskar/Background-Oriented-Schlieren/README.md

 ### 4.1.2 Reading Data

 Raw data can be read using `.read(...)` method.
-This method can read a single image,
+This method can read a single image:

 ```python
 bos.read('image.jpg')
 ```

-.avi video files,
+.avi video files:

 ```python
 bos.read('video.avi')
 ```

-and folders of images
+and folders of images:

 ```python
 bos.read('frames')